lacyrhoades/esp-idf/docs/get-started/index.rst

 Setup Toolchain
 ===============

-Depending on your experience and preferences, you may follow standard installation process or customize your environment.
+Depending on your experience and preferences, you may follow the standard installation process or customize your environment.
 Instructions immediately below are for standard installation.
-To set up the system your own way go to section :ref:`get-started-customized-setup`.
+To set up the system your own way, go to :ref:`get-started-customized-setup`.

 .. _get-started-standard-setup: